 Services and amenities for guests with special needs in international destinations/hotels:

 Travelling abroad with a special need can pose unique challenges.
 International accessibility services and amenities may not meet Canadian or American standards and may differ from location to location.
-In some cases they may not be available at all.
-Although WestJet Vacations strives to ensure that appropriate arrangements are made to make your vacation a remarkable experience, we cannot guarantee the availability of or access to accommodations for guests with special needs in destinations outside of Canada and the U.S. WestJet Vacations is not liable for any costs, damages, or losses, whether directly or indirectly, arising from or related to the lack of any such access or accommodations.
+WestJet Vacations strives to ensure that appropriate arrangements are made to make your vacation a remarkable experience, however when we are unable to guarantee the availability of or access to accommodations for guests with special needs in destinations outside of Canada and the U.S., WestJet Vacations will make a best effort to provide acceptable arrangements and will commit to disclose any arrangements in advance when possible.
 Please call us at 1-877-737-7001 so that we can help ensure your vacation needs are met and provide you with a list of our current hotel partners that may be able to meet your travel needs.

 Reserving a wheelchair